ydb-platform/ydb-embedded-ui/README.md

 It also could be usefull for development purposes, because some operations, that are not 'read-only', like some update queries or tablets restart could be allowed by CORS only for the same origin and so could not be executed in dev mode.

+1. Install dependencies with `npm ci`
-1. Create production bundle with `npm run build:embedded`
+2. Create production bundle with `npm run build:embedded`
-2. Copy your build files from `build` folder to `/contentmonitoring` folder on desired cluster host
+3. Copy your build files from `build` folder to `/contentmonitoring` folder on desired cluster host
-3. Open `http://your-cluster-host:8765/monitoring` to see updated UI
+4. Open `http://your-cluster-host:8765/monitoring` to see updated UI

 It's assumed, that you have all the necessary access rights to update files on the host.